ejmastnak/ejmastnak.com/content/tutorials/vim-latex/pdf-reader/index.md

 ### Ensure your Zathura is SyncTeX-enabled {#ensure-zathura-synctex}

 *Zathura must be compiled with `libsynctex` for forward and inverse search to work properly.*

-Most Linux platforms should ship a version with `libsynctex` support and this shouldn't be a problem for you, but it isn't 100% guaranteed---see the note towards the bottom of `:help vimtex-view-zathura` for more information.
+Most Linux distributions should ship a Zathura version with `libsynctex` support and this shouldn't be a problem for you, but it isn't 100% guaranteed---see the note towards the bottom of `:help vimtex-view-zathura` for more information.
 You can check that your version of Zathura has SyncTeX support using the `ldd` program, which checks for shared dependencies;
 just issue the following command on the command line: